 My current research is with the T2K and Hyper-K experiments.
 These are two long-baseline neutrino experiments that aim to study neutrino oscillation parameters such as the neutrino CP phase , which is thought to be capable of explaining large amounts of the absent CP-violation required to explain the observed matter-antimatter asymmetry in the universe .

-The particular focus of my research is on neutrino-nucleus interaction cross-sections, which are the largest sources of systematic error in neutrino oscillation studies.
+The particular focus of my research is on neutrino-nucleus interaction cross-sections, which is the largest source of systematic error in neutrino oscillation studies.
 An improved understanding of how neutrinos interact with matter would allow for more precise determinations of the neutrino CP phase and other oscillation parameters .
-A variety of processes occur at the T2K near detector which contaminate the neutrino beam composition.
-My work is focused on measuring the electron neutrino induced charged-current pion production cross-section at the ND280 near detector; this interaction is , for which no cross-section measurement currently exists.
-I also work on the development of a light-injection system for the Hyper-K Cherenkov tank, which will allow for PMT calibration and for studying photon scattering in water.
+My work is focused on charged-current pion production from electron neutrinos at the ND280 near detector, for which no cross-section measurement currently exists.
+I also work on the development of an integrated light-injection system for the Hyper-K Cherenkov tank, which will allow for calibration of this future long-baseline experiment.

 Fig. 1: schematic of the T2K experiment; my research is with the ND280 near detector which characterises the initial beam and measures cross-sections; I am also developing hardware for the Hyper-K analogue of the Super-K Cherenkov tank.